Alarmed Tory MPs turn on PM after he mocks calls to change style

 “When this is all over the party will not forget that those who kept him in power long after his time was up.”

-And the veteran MP Roger Gayle pointed to the prime minister being abroad, saying: “He seems to be in denial and out of touch with the reality of what is going on at home.”
+And the veteran MP Sir Roger Gale pointed to the prime minister being abroad, saying: “He seems to be in denial and out of touch with the reality of what is going on at home.”

 With the prime minister abroad for eight days, Tory rebels are plotting to seize control of the 1922 Committee of backbenchers in elections next month – a possible route to unseating Mr Johnson.